 Do you love smoked salmon and Japanese flavors?

-Then also check out my miso soba noodle soup with smoked salmon and nori sushi!
+Then you should also check out my miso soba noodle soup with smoked salmon and nori sushi!

 A Japanese rice and nori sandwich also known as onigirazu...
 Here's one of my favorites: my smoked salmon onigirazu recipe!